Last Updated on August 18, 2021

 The primary reason to make elderflower tea is that tastes incredible, like a cup of springtime.
 And it’s readily available to anyone with an elderberry tree or shrub growing nearby.

-Like other yummy and medicinal teas you can forage — like pine needle tea, spruce tea, elderberry tea, dandelion tea, and nettle leaf tea, just to name a few — elderberry flowers are not only free for the picking, they’re chock-full of healthy plant compounds.
+Like other yummy and medicinal teas you can forage — including pine needle tea, spruce tea, elderberry tea, mulberry tree leaf tea, dandelion tea, and nettle leaf tea, just to name a few — elderberry flowers are not only free for the picking, they’re chock-full of healthy plant compounds.

 Here are loads more edible flowers to try if that sort of thing is your cup of tea!
 Punning aside, they make not only delicious teas, but tasty additions to salads and dessert recipes.